9 Logistic Regression*

 9.3 A first Logistic Regression Model

-Logistic regression is a generalized linear model (GLM) with logit as the link function and a binomial error model.
+Logistic regression is a generalized linear model (GLM) with logit as the link function and a binomial distribution.
+The glm() function is provided by the R core package stats which is installed with R and automatically loads when R is started.

 model <- glm(virginica ~ .,